LoOW3/microservicios-final-exercise/README.md

 To run this project, make sure you clean and build each microservice.
 According to the Dockerfile in each microservice, the executable should be in the subdirectory `target/<exec>.jar`.
-Also, ensure there are no volumes called `mysql-data` on your computer.